tri2820/allbase/README.md

 ## Performance

 Third-party apps are **secured** and **lightning fast**.
 Each app runs in an isolated sandbox with limited access to the DOM and Web APIs.
-They are given the same level of performance and accessibility as AllBase itself.
+They are given the same level of performance and accessibility as Imply itself.

 > [!IMPORTANT]
-> AllBase is still a work in progress.
+> Imply is still a work in progress.
 The security layer is implemented but has not safeguarded all Web APIs.

 ## Getting Started